Gargopedia

 A series of monstrous figures or images coincided in various different yet geographically distant civilisations during the same period, for example, the winged quadruped.
 The most obvious reason for this coincidence is the influence between cultures by travel, trade and war, both in terms of people and of objects.
 But another cause could be “the product of certain immutable, logical or psychological laws” (Delacampagne, A. and C., 2005).

-But what functions do monsters fulfil in the human mind for them to persist over centuries?
-Many authors from different disciplines have analysed the subject from varying perspectives: psychological, artistic, philosophical and moral.
-Some have even linked it with psychoanalysis.
 As Claude Kappler says, “searching for the monster is a productive hunt whose course is impossible to predict”.
 The same author defends the idea that monsters offer us a pathway to knowledge of the world and of oneself.
 Imagination, dreams, the irrational, everything relies on monsters.
 It’s a therapeutic medium, as through monsters we can express our emotions and anxieties.
 It is, in fact, a search for self-knowledge.
 Monsters also appear in art (primitive, surrealist, children’s, psychopathological) with a therapeutic function: “projecting ghosts onto a monster is equivalent to exorcising them, and therefore to judge them and be freed from them, either partially or fully.
 The monsters of the Temptations of Saint Anthony are not suffered passively by the saint, those temptations function as a kind of psychoanalysis”.
 Monsters belong to our inner, hidden world.
 Lascault says that we cannot separate the monster from the feelings it arouses in the viewer.

 In his The Travels of Jean de Mandeville, Jean de Mandeville (14th century) describes monsters in a negative way, like a kind of madness of the imagination.
 The criterion is in Nature, in the idea of going against nature.
 Nature is the norm, order, perfection.
 Monsters are therefore imperfect, they are disorder.
 However, this leads us to think that disorder exists in Nature, although this disorder is part of a plan that we are unaware of.
 Saint Agustine (354-430) says that disorder only apparently exists.
 Ambroise Paré, in the 1573 edition of his work Of Monsters and Prodigies, describes monsters as “things that appear against the course of Nature”.
 And later, in the 1579 edition, he improves on the idea and says that “monsters are things that appear beyond the course of Nature”.
 This idea of linking monsters with deformity and disorder prompt us to view them as enemies of beauty.
 However, not everything that crosses boundaries has to be ugly, on the contrary, a monster can be beautiful precisely because it is an exception.
 As Kappler says, this shows that the concept of the monster is relative and subjective.